Skip to Main Content

 Examples

-Consider this a paraphrased sentence (MLA Style).
+Consider this a paraphrased sentence (Mental Health Commission of Canada).

-Include the title and page number, if available.
+Include the page number, if available.

-Include the title and paragraph number, if available.
+Include the paragraph number, if available.

 Remember, in-text citation formatting changes depending on a number of factors.